 From collecting raw data to designing personalized marketing communication, this article provides concrete examples of business case industrialization led by Ekimetrics in the automotive industry using the connected data of a leading car manufacturer.

-98% of vehicles sold in 2020 will be connected.
+By 2030, about 95 percent of new vehicles sold globally will be connected, up from around 50 percent today.
 This scale will generate petabytes of data throughout the customer journey.
 New use cases will appear across many levels of the business, particularly in the sales and aftersales departments.

 Due to its nature, the aftersales market is already highly lucrative, with competition fierce between automakers’ aftersales workshops, independent car dealerships and online parts vendors (Amazon, eBay motors, Midas etc.).
 However, with the growth of connected cars, a paradigm shift is underway and is beginning to favor the owners of the data: manufacturers.
 The value associated with streaming data from thousands of sensors within these connected vehicles is currently owned exclusively by manufacturers.
 Providing them with a competitive advantage that can be used to boost drivers’ loyalty towards the brand, both in terms of their choice of aftersales support, but also the purchase of their next vehicle.

 Connected data also helps to better manage and maintain the condition of vehicles, through anticipation of breakdowns and part failures, but also by distinguishing driver profiles in order to better adapt marketing communications.

 Connected car data currently allows the manufacturer to obtain information regarding:

 Driver habits (from driving style to the frequency of car use)